waikato-ufdl/wai-annotations/README.md

 * `-o`, `--output`: Required argument specifying the output file or directory to save the converted annotations into.
 Formats: all.

-* `-l`, `--labels`: Optional comma-separated list specifying the labels to include in the output format.
+* `-l`, `--labels`: Optional list specifying the labels to include in the output format.
 If omitted, all labels are included, subject to parsing the `--regexp` option.
 Labels tested are those after the mapping stage specified by `--mapping`.
 Formats: all.

 * `-r`, `--regexp`: Optional argument specifying a regular expression to use to match labels that should be included in the output format.
 If omitted, all labels are included, subject to